 After the surprise announcement on Friday, January 13, 1984, that Jack Tramiel is stepping down as the President and CEO of Commodore, he and a group of investors buy the ailing consumer division of Atari for $240 million, taking the reins of the newly renamed Atari Corp. as CEO on July 2.
 The next day Atari presents its new CEO, holding a press conference at the 1984 Summer CES in Chicago and billing it as “The Day the Future Began”.
-The future of the coin-op division is that it is spun off the next year to Atari’s old arcade game partners at Namco America, and is renamed Atari Games, Corp.
-Tramiel remodels the 2600 into the even smaller $50 2600jr the year after.
+The future of the coin-op division is that it is spun off the next year to Atari’s old arcade game partners at Namco America, and is renamed Atari Games, Corp…. makers of such arcade games as Gauntlet (1985) and Cyberball & Cyberball 2072 (1988-1989), among many others.
+On the consumer side, Tramiel remodels the 2600 into the even smaller $50 2600jr in 1985.
 Production of the Atari 2600 ends in 1991; its 14-year run marks it as the longest lasting home video game system in history.

 Rewinding back to 1976, Atari co-founder Nolan Bushnell is getting tired of the day-to-day operations at the company, and his constant run-ins with the suits at mother corp.
 Warner are wearing him down.
 He finds his interest drawn to a new project within the company, to develop a national chain of pizza parlours/arcades that intends to be a more family-friendly place to play video games than seedy bars or bowling alleys.
 He convinces Atari to set up a new department called the Restaurant Operating Division, headed by Gene Landrum.
 On May 16, 1977, they open a 5,000 sq. ft. prototype restaurant at the Town and Country Village in San Jose, the grand opening of which is attended by local dignitaries, including San Jose Mayor Janet Gray Hayes.
 Getting as close as Bushnell ever will to realizing his youthful dreams of becoming a Disney Imagineer, the restaurant concept includes a cast of animatronic characters playing in a musical band for the customers.
 Over 30 video games and other mechanical attractions surround the dining area in an enclosed environment to keep sound at a sane level.
 Controls are also in place to ensure only restaurant patrons are playing the games.